vmmc2/PythonStuff/Using Python to Access Web Data/Week 5/XML.md

 * The XML serialization format has 2 different types of elements/nodes:
   * __Simple Element:__ An element/node that has only a text inside of it.
   * __Complex Element:__ An element/node that has child/children nodes inside of it.
+* __The primary function of XML is:__ to help information systems to share structured data.

+## XML Terminology
+* __Tags:__ Indicate the beginning and the ending of an element.
+* __Attributes:__ Keyword/Value pairs on the opening tag of XML.
+* __Serialize/De-serialize:__ Convert data in one program into a common format that can be stored and/or transmitted between systems in programming language-independent manner.